353words/faster-pandas/README-Memory.md

 Pandas has several utilities that can reduce memory consumption significantly.
 This will allow you to stay in a single machine, which in turn will simplify your data analysis workflow.

 If you want to learn more, you can have a look at the [Enhancing Performance](https://pandas.pydata.org/pandas-docs/stable/user_guide/enhancingperf.html) section of the pandas documentation.
-You can also try out my [Faster Pandas](https://www.linkedin.com/learning/faster-pandas/) online course.
+You can also check out my [Faster Pandas](https://www.linkedin.com/learning/faster-pandas/) online course which has more tips & tricks.